Pack Heavy – Pack Light.

 Be Nice to Your Plants

-When moving plants to your new residence via your car, try not to let foliage rest against the windows, as the leaves will scorch.
+When moving plants to your new residence via car, try not to let foliage rest against the windows, as the leaves will scorch.

 Get a Free Estimate